pyroscope/pimp-my-box/README.md

 ### Installing Ansible

-Ansible has to be installed on the workstation from where you control your target hosts.
+Ansible **must** be installed on the workstation from where you control your target hosts.
 This can also be the target host itself, if you don't have a Linux or Mac OSX desktop at hand.

 See the [Ansible Documentation](http://docs.ansible.com/intro_installation.html) for how to install it using the package manager of your platform.
 Make sure you get the right version that way, the playbooks are tested using Ansible *1.9.6*,